This page explains the services and facilities we offer for disabled students and students with access requirements.

 - P has a physical or mental impairment, and

 - the impairment has a substantial and long-term adverse effect on P’s ability to carry out normal day-to-day activities

-If you are already a student or are planning to study at the Academy and would like to discuss any issues relating to disability, you are welcome to contact the Disability Advisor, at firstname.lastname@example.org and, when enrolled, your Head of Year (for undergraduates) or Tutor (for postgraduates).
+If you are planning to study or are already a student at the Academy and would like to discuss any issues relating to disability, you are welcome to contact the Disability Advisor, Sofia Ali and, when enrolled, your Head of Year (for undergraduates) or Tutor (for postgraduates).

 The Academy welcomes enquiries and applications from disabled students.
 Candidates are recruited on the basis of their musical ability and potential.
-For details of our courses and facilities, please see our prospectus, which is available at ram.ac.uk or via the Admissions Team on 020 7873 7393 or email@example.com.
+For details of our courses and facilities, please see our prospectus, or via the Admissions Team on 020 7873 7393 or firstname.lastname@example.org

 The Academy is committed to ensuring that candidates with disabilities and specific learning difficulties are not disadvantaged by the admissions or audition process.